Big Sky Competitor Info

 Anyone who is not competing MUST have a ticket or trainer’s pass to enter the pavilion.
 NO exceptions!

-To ensure NPC insurance compliance, trainers who require back-stage access must have a valid 2018 NPC card and purchase a trainer’s pass during check-in on 4/20.
-The cost is $100 for the pass (cash only) and will provide admission to both sessions.
+To ensure NPC insurance compliance, trainers who require back-stage access must have a valid NPC card to obtain a trainers pass.
+Passes are available for purchase in advance at through our Shopping Cart or can be purchased with cash during check-in on 4/19.
+The cost is $100 for the pass and will provide admission to both sessions.
 No person will be permitted back stage without a trainer’s pass and no pass shall be issued to any person who does not present a valid NPC card.